mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

 ## NIO
 # Channels
-* provide direct connections to I/O services
-* conduit that transports data between byte buffers and the entity on the other end of the channel (a hardware device, a file or socket)
+* is a conduit to an I/O service (a hardware device, a file or socket) and provides methods for interacting with that service
 * socket channel objects are bidirectional
-* `read()` and `write()` returns the number of bytes transferred, which can be less than the number of bytes in the buffer, or even zero
-    * the position of the buffer will have been advanced by the same amount
 * if a partial transfer was performed, the buffer can be resubmitted to the channel to continue transferring data where it left off and repeated until the buffer's `hasRemaining( )` method returns false
 * cannot be reused - represents a specific connection to a specific I/O service and encapsulates the state of that connection
-* when a channel is closed, that connection is lost, and the channel is no longer connected to anything
+* when a channel is closed - connection is lost

 # Socket Channels
 * models network sockets
 * can operate in nonblocking mode and are selectable
-* it's no longer necessary to dedicate a thread to each socket connection (and suffer the context-switching overhead of managing large numbers of threads)
+* it's no longer necessary to dedicate a thread to each socket connection
-* Using the new NIO classes, one or a few threads can manage hundreds or even thousands of active socket connections with little or no performance loss
 * it's possible to perform readiness selection of socket channels using a `Selector` object
-* you should understand the
-  relationship between sockets and socket channels.
-As described earlier, a channel is a conduit to an I/O service and provides methods for interacting with that service.
-In the case of sockets, the decision was made not to reimplement the socket protocol APIs in the corresponding channel classes.
-The preexisting socket channels in java.net are reused for most protocol operations.
-* All the socket channels (SocketChannel, ServerSocketChannel, and DatagramChannel) create a peer socket object when they are instantiated
+* `SocketChannel`, `ServerSocketChannel` create a peer socket object when they are instantiated
-*  These are the familiar classes from java.net (Socket, ServerSocket, and DatagramSocket), which have been updated to be aware of channels
+    * classes from `java.net`: `Socket`, `ServerSocket`, which have been updated to be aware of channels
-* The peer socket can be obtained from a channel by invoking its socket( ) method.
-  Additionally, each of the java.net classes now has a getChannel( ) method
 * Socket channels delegate protocol operations to the peer socket object
-* Nonblocking Mode
+    * `ServerSocketChannel` doesn't have a `bind()` method, it's necessary to fetch the peer socket and use it to bind to a port to begin listening for connections
-    * Readiness selection is a mechanism by which a channel can be queried to determine if it's ready to perform an operation of interest, such as reading or writing.
+* readiness selection is a mechanism by which a channel can be queried to determine if it's ready to perform an operation of interest, such as reading or writing.
-* The ServerSocketChannel class is a channel-based socket listener.
-It performs the same basic task as the familiar java.net.ServerSocket but adds channel semantics, including the ability to operate in nonblocking mode.
-    * ServerSocketChannel doesn't have a bind( ) method, it's necessary to fetch the peer socket and use it to bind to a port to begin listening for connections
-    * If invoked in nonblocking mode, ServerSocketChannel.accept( ) will immediately return null if no incoming connections are currently pending.
-This ability to check for connections without getting stuck is what enables scalability and reduces complexity.
-Selectability also comes into play.
-A ServerSocketChannel object can be registered with a Selector instance to enable notification when new connections arrive
-* The Socket and SocketChannel classes encapsulate point-to-point, ordered network connections similar to those provided by the familiar TCP/IP connections we all know and love.
-A SocketChannel acts as the client, initiating a connection to a listening server.
-It cannot receive until connected and then only from the address to which the connection was made
-  * Keep in mind that sockets are stream-oriented, not packet-oriented.
-They guarantee that the bytes sent will arrive in the same order but make no promises about maintaining groupings.
-A sender may write 20 bytes to a socket, and the receiver gets only 3 of those bytes when invoking read( ).
-The remaining 17 bytes may still be in transit.
+* sockets are stream-oriented, not packet-oriented
+    * bytes sent will arrive in the same order, but
+    * sender may write 20 bytes to a socket, and the receiver gets only 3 when invoking read( ) - remaining part may still be in transit

 # Selectors provide the ability to do readiness selection, which enables multiplexed I/O
 * Imagine a bank with three drive-through lanes.
 In the traditional (nonselector)